Implementing Google Consent Mode using gtag.js and CookieYes

 Implementing Consent Mode (V1 or V2) can be summarized into 2 actions:

-1. Set default consent state before the user grants consent
+- Set default consent state before the user grants consent

-So, let's explore how we can set the default consent.
+- Update the consent state based on the user interactions with the consent settings So, let’s explore how we can set the default consent.
 In this tutorial, we will deny consent by default for all the parameters.
 You can modify this to suit your implementation by switching whatever is set to denied to granted.

 // Match ad_storage and ad_user_data to ad_storage

-'security_storage': 'granted' // These are necessary cookies so they are always set to granted by default
+security_storage: "granted", // These are necessary cookies so they are always set to granted by default

 });